RoboJackets/robocup-pcb/README.md

 1. Download the additional libraries:

 	Once your computer is setup with git, the following lines can be used on any operating system within a *[terminal](http://en.wikipedia.org/wiki/Computer_terminal)* configured with git.
+Users who are using a GUI interface for git should simply add the respective repositories through the interface.

 	```shell
 	git clone https://github.com/sparkfun/SparkFun-Eagle-Libraries